nikki-experiments/dev-setup/README.md

 Then check to see if node is installed by running: `node -v`.
 Check if npm is installed by running: `npm -v` Note 1: I didn't have issues but if you do, don't use homebrew and install manually.
 Note 2: If you need to use different node versions on your machine install nvm (node version manager)

-### CSS Preprocessor

-I started using [LESS](http://lesscss.org/) so it's what I'm most familiar with but [SASS](http://sass-lang.com/) is also very popular.
-I'd like to learn that soon.

 ## SSH